 The best way to get around Adelaide really depends on what you’re planning on doing.
 However, for ease, convenience, and best price – especially if you’re staying in or near the CBD – the public transport network, including the trains, trams, and buses is the best way to get around Adelaide.

-If you are keen to stay in the city centre and hop between nearby attractions such as the South Australia Museum, Adelaide Zoo, the Art Gallery of Australia, and central restaurants, you could use a combination of walking, cycling and the tram and bus network.
+Many of the top things to do in Adelaide are located within the CBD, so if you are keen to stay in the city centre and hop between nearby attractions such as the South Australia Museum, Adelaide Zoo, the Art Gallery of Australia, and central restaurants, you could use a combination of walking, cycling and the tram and bus network.
 You could also use taxis and rideshares to cover the short distances, but it's not essential (especially in good weather!)

 Overall, a blend of public transport, walking and taxi/rideshares is the best way to get around Adelaide city efficiently, conveniently, and avoid having to worry about driving yourself!